PJ-Kim/HW18_Tableau/README.md

 Unexpected phenomena:
 1. There were 10 start stations where the average duration of the ride for 2018 exceed 133 minutes or 2.25 hours.
 The average for one station, Sullivan Pl & Bedford Ave exceeding 362 minutes or 6 hours!
 The average durations for all stations in 2018 was 16 minutes.
 2. In 2018, of the 17,545,839 Citibike rides in NYC, 20 stations accounted for 5% of the total.
+3. As expected, both the number and duration of CitiBike trips would increase with the warmer months.
+That is mostly the case however, the total number of rides drops off dramatically from July to August.
+From a high of 1.8 mil to 955k - almost by half.
+For comparison, the total rides in February was 1 mil.
+The totals for September and the postceding months taper down consistent to the August value.